OpenMoonRay/openmoonray-docs/docs/scene-classes/geometry/RdlMeshGeometry.md

         default: True

-        <p class="jekyll-theme-minimal scene-class-attr-comment">If true, a SubdivisionMesh primitive will be created - PolygonMesh otherwise</p>
+        <p class="scene-class-attr-comment">If true, a SubdivisionMesh primitive will be created - PolygonMesh otherwise</p>

     </p>